mk-fg/pretty-yaml/README.rst

       VQQKFA52YWxlcm9uLm5vX2lzcDEeMBwGA1UECxMVQ2VydGlmaWNhdGUgQXV0aG9y
     ...

-* "force_embed" option to avoid having &id stuff scattered all over the output (which might be beneficial in some cases, hence the option).
+* "force_embed" option (default=yes) to avoid having &id stuff scattered all over the output.
+Might be more useful to disable it in some specific cases though.

-* "&id" anchors, if used, get labels from the keys they get attached to, not just use meaningless enumerators.
+* "&id" anchors, if used, get labels from the keys they get attached to, not just meaningless enumerators.

 * "string_val_style" option to only apply to strings that are values, not keys, i.e::